 The concept of a more efficient and coherent United Nations was strongly underlined in the declaration of the UN Millennium Summit of World Leaders in 2000.

 The plans for a UN City in Copenhagen were born in 2002, and the location at Marmormolen was selected in 2005.
-Campus 1 on Marmormolen currently accommodates about 1,200 staff members from all eight agencies.
+Campus 1 on Marmormolen currently accommodates about 1,300 staff members from all nine agencies.
 Campus 2, located by the container port, constitutes UNICEF’s new state of the art high bay warehouse and is currently the largest humanitarian warehouse in the world.

 UN City is platinum LEED certified and has been awarded European Commission's Green Building Award for New Buildings.
 Read more about 'Green UN City' and LEED

 The building also houses the secretariate of GPHS (Green Procurement in the Health Sector), a joint effort by five UN agencies to reduce the health sector's environmental burden through a new global initiative.

 Find the list of official UN holidays in Denmark here.